gravitational/teleport/docs/4.3/enterprise/workflow/ssh_approval_slack.md

 Seeking request approval... (id: 8f77d2d1-2bbf-4031-a300-58926237a807)
 ```

 You should now see a new request in Teleport, and a message about the request on Slack.
+You can
-You can approve or deny it and `tsh` should login successfully or error out right after you click an action button on Slack.
+approve or deny it and `tsh` should login successfully or error out right after you click an action button on Slack.

 ### Setup with SystemD
 In production, we recommend starting teleport plugin daemon via an init system like systemd .
 Here's the recommended Teleport Plugin service unit file for systemd:

 ```service
 {!examples/systemd/plugins/teleport-slackbot.service!}
 ```

 Save this as `teleport-slackbot.service`.

+## Feedback?